-- An annual rental payment calculated using a \$15 per acre rental rate for all enrolled land. - A one-time signing incentive payment (SIP) in accordance with FSA National Directives. - A cost-share payment of up to 50 percent of the eligible reimbursable costs incurred for establishing permanent internal fencing and livestock watering facilities needed to facilitate livestock distribution, and other eligible conservation measures.
+- An annual rental payment calculated using a \$15 per acre rental rate for all enrolled land. - A one-time Signup Incentive Payment (SIP) in accordance with FSA National Directives. - A cost-share payment of up to 50 percent of the eligible reimbursable costs incurred for establishing permanent internal fencing and livestock watering facilities needed to facilitate livestock distribution, and other eligible conservation measures. - A one-time Practice Incentive Payment (PIP) in accordance with FSA National CRP Directives.
+The PIP is equal to up to 40 percent of eligible reimbursable costs incurred for the installation of approved practices.